mnemnion/sandbox/README.md

 (aacc state tree rule-map token-map)
 ```

-'state' is a map, which is initialized with the rule map as the value of a **:rule-map** key. **:token-map** may be added to state as well; the 3 and 4 argument forms push the maps into state before beginning the seq.
+**state** is a map, which is initialized with the rule map as the value of a **:rule-map** key. **:token-map** may be added to **state** as well; the 3 and 4 argument forms push the maps into state before beginning the seq.
+Failure to provide a rule-map results in a null pointer exception; it's that or heat up your computer.

+**state** is returned by aacc at the end of the walk.

 The variable order allows a convenient definition for a compiler function: